 Finally, if nothing worked for you and your fingerprint sensor is still not working or it’s not reliably unlocking the device, give the factory reset a try.

-You can learn everything there’s to know about the procedure, here.
+We already explained everything there’s to know about the factory reset on Android and how to back up your data before performing it.
 Check out the article, follow the instructions, and, hopefully, the problem will be gone after you start from a clean slate.

 Thank you for reading and feel free to share your thoughts or alternative solutions we omitted in the comments section below.
 We look forward to hearing from you.